Silversmithing – with an emphasis on box making with John Norgate

 This course aims to introduce you to metal forming by raising, forging and scoring hollow work, flatware or boxes.
 Those with more experience have the opportunity to develop these skills further.
 You will learn a range of techniques through demonstration and individual tuition.

-This course is primarily focused on box-making techniques: forming over a pre-shaped former, scoring and forming, assembly of pre-formed sides and press forming.
-Estimating materials, the properties of metals, use of necessary tools, use of the gas torch for annealing and soldering and procedures for metal finishing will be covered.
+This course is primarily focused on box making techniques: forming over a pre-shaped former, scored and formed, assembly of pre-formed sides and press forming.
+Estimating of materials, the properties of metals, use of necessary tools, use of the gas torch for annealing and soldering and procedures for metal finishing will be covered.

 Beginners should be able to accomplish a simple hinged box.
 Advanced students will develop their skills further.